Nicolas Colladon

 Nicolas Colladon (Bourges, France, c.
 1530 – Lausanne, 1586) was a French Calvinist pastor.

-Calladon was the son of French parents who in 1536 took shelter in Switzerland for religious reasons.
+Coplladon was the son of French parents who in 1536 took shelter in Switzerland for religious reasons.
 He studied theology at Lausanne and Geneva.
 He was a friend of John Calvin and pastor at Vandœuvres and Geneva.
 In 1564 he became chancellor of the Genevan Academy where he taught theology until the death of Calvin.
 With Theodore Beza, he wrote a famous biography of the French reformer in 1565.
 He came into conflict with the magistrates of Geneva, and in 1571 he moved to Lausanne and taught at the local Academy.